 Thais Saito of World Trip Diaries:

-After a year traveling the Americas, we want to conquer the rest of the world in 2018.
-On the top of our family’s 2018 bucket list is Kenya.
+After a year traveling the Americas, we want to conquer the rest of the world.
+On the top of our family’s travel bucket list is Kenya.
 Even though it may not be considered the most ‘safe’ or family-friendly destination, we can’t wait to go visit!
 I mean, all the wildlife?
 Going on a safari and seeing elephants, rhinos, lions, and giraffes doing their things?
 Yes, please!
 Even better if we can see Mount Kilimanjaro in the background!

 If all that wasn’t enough, there are forests, beaches, canyons, and ruins!
 Quite a lot to fill up a few weeks, isn’t it?
 Of course, we also want to learn more about their culture, try their food, get to know the locals, and, I’m sure, fall in love with yet another incredible country!